New Individual savings accounts (NISAs) are tax-free, so they should be your first port of call if you are looking to kick-start the savings habit.

-However, if you only put in the full allowance on March 6 2014, you’d have just £14.21 in interest by April 6 2014.
+However, if you’d waited until the end of the tax year, and invested the same allowance on March 6, 2014, you’d have earned just £14.21 in interest by April 6, 2014.

-Getting the best deal
+Finding the best deal